learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 ## Introduction

-So far, you have looked mainly at R-Squared values along with some visualization techniques to confirm if the data and residuals fit the regression assumptions.
+So far, you have looked mainly at R-Squared values along with some visualization techniques to confirm that regression assumptions are met.
 Now, you'll look at some statistical procedures to further understand your model and results.
 You'll be looking at the results obtained in the regression analysis outcomes for the advertising dataset in the previous lab.

 *Note: Some of the terms in this lesson highlighting underlying statistical testing concepts will be new to you.
 These terms will be covered in detail in later sections.
 Here, the focus will be on running and interpreting the results of these tests in a regression context.*

 ## Objectives

 You will be able to:
-* Use Q-Q plots to check for the normality in residual errors
-* Use the Jarque-Bera test for normal distribution of residuals
-* Check for heteroscedasticity using the Goldfeld-Quandt test to check whether the variance is the same in 2 samples
+* Determine if a particular set of data exhibits the assumptions of linear regression

 ## Let's get started